6-valve dual-wave model. Successor to the model 108 (and its Pacific counterpart, the '6-Valve Dual-Wave').

 Intermediate Frequency: 465kc/s

-Chassis Notes: The model 8 chassis was Radio Corp NZ's standard AC mains 6-valve broadcast and short-wave receiver chassis for 1935.
+Chassis Notes (most schematics can be clicked to download a full size version): The model 8 chassis was Radio Corp NZ's standard AC mains 6-valve broadcast and short-wave receiver chassis for 1935.
 Early versions appear identical to the model 108 (predecessor of the model 8) but with 6-volt valves as per the Pacific '108' (the 6-valve dual-wave) - this is probably a case of the factory using up old stock chassis' before building new ones.

 This is likely one of the first 'unified' chassis models where all brands got the same chassis with just their badge on the back to differentiate them (Previously different brands had their own peculiarities like painted chassis' or different valves and/or circuitry).
 Known to have been produced for Courtenay, probably also released under Stella, Pacific and CQ brands.